maelys-mcardle/snowflake/docs/file-format.md

 Whitespace operates a little differently for literals.
 The whitespace preceding or following a literal is discarded, but the whitespace in a literal (eg. the string `cats are cute`) are preserved.

-## Comments

-Anything that follows `;;` is treated as a comment and ignored.
-These comments may not be displayed in an interpreter.
-Empty lines are ignored.

 [1]: language-reference.md